hyoo-ru/mam_mol/readme.md

 are public and can be safely overloaded.

 ## Lazyness
-[$mol_viewer](viewer) realizes the conception of lazy rendering. [$mol_scroller](scroller) is watching a scrolling position and suggest embedded components about viewport size. [$mol_lister](lister) knowing about viewport size and minimal sizes of embedded components, excludes from rendering process the components that is not got into viewport for sure.
-And all other components could suggest him about its minimal size through `heightMinimal` property.
+[$mol_viewer](viewer) realizes the conception of lazy rendering. [$mol_scroller](scroller) is watching scroll's position and suggest to the embedded components about the viewport size. [$mol_lister](lister) knowing about the viewport size and minimal sizes of the embedded components, it excludes from rendering process the components that is not got into viewport for sure.
+And all other components can suggest it about their minimal size through `heightMinimal` property.

 ```
 $my_icon $mol_viewer